django/dsf-working-groups/active/security.md

   - Simon Charette

 Note: The DSF Board President has access to the security mailing list, but does not otherwise participate in the team’s activities.
 This is mentioned for the sake of transparency.

+Every member of the team is encouraged to participate in all aspects of the team, including reviewing security reports, developing fixes and communicating with reporters.
+The expectations for all team members are as follows:

+- Participate in the process for at least one security report a year

 ### Role definitions

+There are specific roles that have a higher level of expectations:

-- Chair / Co-Chair: Responsible for coordinating the group, scheduling meetings, renewing the group’s membership, and ensuring that the group’s activities align with its scope and responsibilities.
+- **Chair / Co-Chair:** Responsible for coordinating the group, scheduling meetings, renewing the group’s membership, and ensuring that the group’s activities align with its scope and responsibilities.
+The Chair and Co-Chair roles should be re-evaluated annually by the team.
+- **Report Triagers:** Acknowledge and triage initial reports and communicate with reporters.

+#### Report Triager

-- Report triagers: These team members are responsible for acknowledging and triaging reports initially to determine likelihood of security concern and severity.
+These team members are responsible for acknowledging and triaging reports initially to determine likelihood of security concern and severity.
+As this is a volunteer role, the Fellows will support the triagers and when necessary, handle the initial triaging.

+Every member can adopt and step back as a Report Triager as their schedule allows.

+The responsibilities of a Report Triager are as follows:

+- Acknowledge incoming reports
+- Initial triage
+- Request help from experts if necessary
+- Complete triage
+- Facilitate hand-off with team member to own the report through resolution
+- For invalid reports, the following are included:
+    - Communicate with reporter

 ## Future membership

 The team does not have a fixed size.
 The team decides when new members are needed.
 New members are chosen from a list of volunteers.
 If there are no qualified volunteers the team will place an advertisement on the Django website.